Garden of Remembrance (Dublin): Design

 I ndorchacht an éadóchais rinneadh aisling dúinn.

 Lasamar solas an dóchais agus níor múchadh é.

 I bhfásach an lagmhisnigh rinneadh aisling dúinn.

 Chuireamar crann na crógachta agus tháinig bláth air.

 I ngeimhreadh na daoirse rinneadh aisling dúinn.

 Mheileamar sneachta na táimhe agus rith abhainn na hathbheochana as.

 Chuireamar ár n-aisling ag snámh mar eala ar an abhainn.
 Rinneadh fírinne den aisling.

 Rinneadh samhradh den gheimhreadh.
 Rinneadh saoirse den daoirse agus d'fhágamar agaibhse mar oidhreacht í.

-A ghlúnta na saoirse cuimhnígí orainne, glúnta na haislinge.
+A ghlúnta na saoirse cuimhnígí orainne, glúnta na haislinge...

 In 2004, it was suggested that as part of the redesign of the square the Garden of Remembrance itself might be redesigned.
 This led to the construction of a new entrance on the garden's northern side in 2007.

-Queen Elizabeth II laid a wreath in the Garden of Remembrance during her state visit in May 2011, a gesture that was much praised in the Irish media, and which was also attended, upon invitation, by the widow and the daughter of the garden's designer Dáithí Hanly KHS.
+Queen Elizabeth II laid a wreath in the Garden of Remembrance during her state visit in May 2011, a gesture that was much praised in the Irish media, and which was also attended, upon invitation, by the widow and the daughter of the garden's designer Dáithí Hanly.